42core-team/monorepo/wiki/reference/actions/core_action_move.md

 ## Description

 Moves a unit to a specific position.

-Units can only move one tile up, down, left or right; and only if their action_cooldown is 0.
+- Units can only move one tile up, down, left or right; for more see [Action Position Limits](../../documentation/action_position_limits).
+- Units can only move if their action cooldown is 0, for more see [Cooldowns](../../documentation/cooldowns).

 ## Signature